httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The request content MAY be empty.
 If the `Upload-Complete` field is then set to true, the client wants to complete the upload without appending additional representation data.

-If the client received a final response with a
+If the client received a final response with

-- `2xx (Successful)` status code and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
+- a `2xx (Successful)` status code and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
-- `2xx (Successful)` status code and not the entire remaining representation data was transferred in the request content, the client can continue appending representation data.
+- a `2xx (Successful)` status code and not the entire remaining representation data was transferred in the request content, the client can continue appending representation data.
-- `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
+- a `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
+- a `429 (Too Many Requests)` status code ({{RFC6585}}), the client SHOULD retry the request after waiting for the period expressed in a `Retry-After` response header field or another appropriate period.
-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
+- any other `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).
+- a `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).

 ### Server Behavior